-- Pryor Mountain Wild Horse Range, Montana: >95%; 15 years and younger, except for foals, both sexes: 93%; - Granite Range HMA, Nevada: >95%; 15 years and younger, except for male foals: 92%; - Garfield Flat HMA, Nevada: > 95%; 24 years and younger, except both foals, both sexes: 92%.
+- Pryor Mountain Wild Horse Range, Montana: >95%; 15 years and younger, except for foals, both sexes: 93%; - Granite Range HMA, Nevada: >95%; 15 years and younger, except for male foals: 92%; - Garfield Flat HMA, Nevada: >95%; 24 years and younger, except both foals, both sexes: 92%.

 AML is the maximum population for which thriving natural ecological balance would be maintained and avoid deterioration of the rangeland.
 The current population of wild horses is already competing for available water and forage resources, which are limited due to extreme drought and overpopulation of wild horses.
 Excessive utilization, trampling, and trailing by wild horses would continue to degrade the vegetation.
-Wild horses are already congregating in high densities within portions of the Diamond Complex. forage areas exhibited minimal to no growth of forage in 2012 and are already heavily utilized.
+Wild horses are already congregating in high densities within portions of the Diamond

+Complex.
+Winter forage areas exhibited minimal to no growth of forage in 2012 and are already heavily utilized.
 Little forage remains in these areas for use during the 2012-2013 winter.
-Without a gather to remove excess wild horses to within the capacity of the habitat, many wild horses could starve and die this winter.